AWS Case Study: Sonian

-To meet these broad needs, Sonian built their entire software stack on the AWS cloud: Amazon S3, EC2, SQS, FPS, and SimpleDB.
+To meet these broad needs, Sonian built their entire software stack on the AWS Cloud: Amazon Simple Storage Service (Amazon S3), Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Queue Service (Amazon SQS), Amazon Flexible Payments Service (Amazon FPS), and Amazon SimpleDB.
 Their system was designed from top to bottom to be a highly-scalable, cloud-aware application.
-Under the hood, Amazon EC2 instances pull e-mail data (as scheduled) from a customer mail server; Amazon EC2 compresses and encrypts the data and stores it on Amazon S3; the Amazon Simple Queue Service runs internal job control and queuing; and Amazon SimpleDB stores document metadata.
+Under the hood, Amazon EC2 instances pull e-mail data (as scheduled) from a customer mail server, Amazon EC2 compresses and encrypts the data and stores it on Amazon S3, the Amazon Simple Queue Service runs internal job control and queuing, and Amazon SimpleDB stores document metadata.
 The automation, deployment, and self-healing aspects were all designed and built in-house at Sonian.
 On the front end, customers access their archive data via a secure web portal (a Ruby on Rails application) that is hosted on Amazon EC2.

-“Our business model is based on cloud computing economics,” states Sonian’s President George Nichols.
-“The granular pricing for storage and compute via Amazon Web Services allow us to build out the service as customer data volumes increase.
+“Our business model is based on cloud computing economics,” says Sonian’s President George Nichols.
+“The granular pricing for storage and compute via AWS allow us to build out the service as customer data volumes increase.
 Currently we track lower TCO, ease of use, and data center reliability as major advantages.”